tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-08-wayfinding-attentiveness.md

 O'Connor, M. R. *Wayfinding: The science and mystery of how humans navigate the world.* St. Martin's Press, 2019.

 Speck, Jeff. *Walkable city: How downtown can save America, one step at a time*.
 Macmillan, 2013.

+## Next post

+Continue on to the next post: [Spatial and scientific reasoning from wayfinding](/blog/wayfinding-scientific-reasoning/).